-(If My slave commits so many sins as to reach skies, but if he does not despair of My mercy and begs Me for forgiveness, I forgive him.)
-[Tirmudhî]
+(If My slave commits so many sins that they reach skies, but if he does not despair of My mercy and begs Me for forgiveness, I forgive him.)
+[Tirmidhi]

 A Qur'anic verse says (what means):

 (O My slaves who have committed a great many sins!
 Do not despair of Allah’s Mercy!
-Allah forgives all sins of His slaves.
-He is the One with infinite forgiveness and mercy.)
-[Sűrat-uz-Zumar 53]
+Allah forgives all of your sins.
+Certainly, He is the One with infinite forgiveness and mercy.)
+[Surat-uz-Zumar 53]